Vancouver Fire Department (Washington): Fire and EMS Response

 The combined City of Vancouver/Fire District 5 response area is split into two geographic battalions (Battalion 1: East, Battalion 2: West).
-Each battalion is managed by a Battalion Chief (BC) working a 24/48 schedule.
+Each battalion is managed by a BC working the same 4-platoon schedule as Firefighters and Captains.
 At present, each BC supervises 5 or 6 stations and their respective companies.

-A Battalion Chief (BC) serves as the incident commander (IC) for all complex, multi-company operations.
+A BC serves as the incident commander (IC) for all complex, multi-company operations.
 Both BCs respond to every structure fire incident to fill IC and other roles.
 A BC also normally responds with Vancouver companies that are dispatched to complex incidents outside of the VFD response area.
 They provide additional command staff assistance at those incidents.

-For very large incidents, the VFD can request the Vancouver Police Department (VPD) mobile command post unit.
-VPD's acquisition of this unit allowed the VFD to discontinue maintenance and operation of its own command post unit.
+For very large incidents, the VFD can request the Vancouver Police Department (VPD) mobile command post vehicle.
+VPD's acquisition of this asset allowed the VFD to discontinue maintenance and operation of its own command post unit.

+In addition to their regular duties, at least one Training Captain responds to structure fires and other complex scenes to serve as the Incident Safety Officer (ISO).